vercel/repository-dispatch/packages/repository-dispatch/README.md

 1. [Checkout](./actions/checkout/action.yaml) - Automatically checks out the ref from the SHA of the deployment.

 > [!IMPORTANT]
+> This should be used whenever your action needs to
+>
+> 1. Checkout your repository
+> 2. The checkout should run in the context of the repository when the deployment was created.
+>
-> This should be used whenever your action needs to checkout your repository and it should run in the context of the repository when the deployment was created.
-This is required because GitHub [repository_dispatch](https://docs.github.com/en/actions/reference/events-that-trigger-workflows#repository_dispatch) events are always triggered using the Last commit on default branch as the GITHUB_SHA in the context of the workflow.
+> This is required because GitHub [repository_dispatch](https://docs.github.com/en/actions/reference/events-that-trigger-workflows#repository_dispatch) events are always triggered using the _last commit on default branch_ as the GITHUB_SHA in the context of the workflow.

 2. [Status](./actions/status/action.yaml) - Automatically sets a commit status for the ref associated with the deployment.

 > [!IMPORTANT]
+> This should be used whenever your action needs to
+>
+> 1. Checkout your repository
+> 2. The checkout should run in the context of the repository when the deployment was created.
+>
-> This should be used whenever your action needs to checkout your repository and it should run in the context of the repository when the deployment was created.
-This is required because GitHub [repository_dispatch](https://docs.github.com/en/actions/reference/events-that-trigger-workflows#repository_dispatch) events are always triggered using the Last commit on default branch as the GITHUB_SHA in the context of the workflow.
+> This is required because GitHub [repository_dispatch](https://docs.github.com/en/actions/reference/events-that-trigger-workflows#repository_dispatch) events are always triggered using the _last commit on default branch_ as the GITHUB_SHA in the context of the workflow.

 3. [Debug](./actions/debug/action.yaml) - Echos the repository dispatch event payload for debugging purposes.